 Over here at MBG, we are really into eating with the seasons.
 Despite being a sustainable choice, it keeps cooking exciting (you have to somehow figure out how to eat that fall rutabaga and those spring nettles), and vegetables just taste better when they’re at their peak.

 Kale is great, but it’s a cold-weather crop we’ve been eating all winter.
 Enter the dandelion green.

-Part of the bitter green family with a slew of health benefits, though it’s not as mainstream as kale or collards, we find it to be just as versatile.
+Part of the bitter green family with a slew of health benefits, dandelion is touted in natural medicine for being a “liver tonic,” helping to promote the natural detoxification processes of the liver.
+Though it’s not as mainstream as kale or collards, we find it to be just as versatile.
 Below, we lend 10 unique ways to start eating dandelion greens this season.

 FYI, the recipes here purposefully casual, giving you the gist of how to use dandelion greens for each preparation listed.
 And for any of the recipes where the greens are cooked, you can soak them in salted water for 10 minutes before cooking to remove some of the bitterness if desired.

 1. Chopped + wilted in quinoa pasta with garlic + anchovies

 Get yourself some dandelion greens and give them a good rough chop.
 Cook your quinoa pasta.
 Heat some olive oil in a large sauté pan over medium heat, add the garlic cloves and anchovy, breaking up the filets with the back of a wooden spoon, and cook until soft and fragrant (about a minute).
 When the pasta is ready, add it to the sauté pan with the greens over medium heat.
 Toss to coat and slightly wilt the greens.
 Season with salt, parmesan, parsley, etc., as desired.